Should I Invest In Dividend Or Growth Stocks?

 To someone learning how to invest in the stock market, the amount of options you have can be somewhat overwhelming.
 Stocks, bonds, annuities, options, forex, ETFs.
 It can all be a little too much to think about.

 I’m going to take a little time to go over the most popular investment vehicle that most investors choose, stocks.
+Such is the case with Motley Fool stock picks.
 In my opinion, there are three directions you can head in when it comes to stocks.
 You are either investing for growth, income, or a combination of the two.
 Let’s clearly define them before I move on.

 Growth Stocks: Growth stocks are shares in a company that is expected to grow at a faster pace than the market.
 Growth stocks typically do not want to pay a dividend to its share holders.
 This is because they would much rather invest that money into future projects, products or services to grow the company.
 This, in turn, increases its share value.